j00walling/fridgy/README.md

 pip install uvicorn
 ```

-3. Make a ".env" file in your working directory:  OPENAI_API_KEY=YOUR KEY HERE
+3. Make a ".env" file in your working directory and paste:  OPENAI_API_KEY=YOUR KEY HERE

 4. Run the Development Server